 You want more flexibility

-The beneficiary of a Coverdell ESA must be under 18 years old or a special needs beneficiary, and funds must be spent by the time the beneficiary turns 30.
+if the beneficiary of a Coverdell ESA is not a special needs beneficiary, contributions must end when the beneficiary turns 18 and funds must be spent by the time the beneficiary turns 30.
 If your child decides not to go to college or has leftover funds in the account, you will have to change the beneficiary to another child who is a qualifying family member or take a non-qualified withdrawal.
-With a 529 plan, parents have the option of making themselves the beneficiary and using the funds to further their own education or saving the money for a future grandchild.
+With a 529 plan, parents have the option of making themselves the beneficiary and using the funds to further their own education or saving the money for a future grandchild without any age or time limits.

 You might have leftover money in the account after the beneficiary finishes college